Tachyon-Sonics/ChaosCastle/README.md

 There was, however, interesting results (and that was the goal of the choices above):
 - On more recent hardware, such as the Amiga 1200, 50 FPS could be achieved at 320x240
-- With dedicated graphic cards, 50 FPS could be achieved even at 640x480 or higher resolutions
+- With dedicated graphic cards, 50 FPS could be achieved even at 640x480 (scaling x2) or higher resolutions.
+No additional code was necessary to use dedicated graphic card as they were properly accessed through the operating system libraries.
 - With fast enough processors, such as the 68030 or 68060, sounds could use 8 stereo channels with the AHI library
 - The game could be ported without difficulties to the Macintosh range of computers

 ### The Macintosh and other ports - 2000

-By rewriting the system-dependent modules, a Macintosh port was done.
+By rewriting the system-dependent modules (the "Library"), a Macintosh port was successfully completed.
 Because of the lack of hardware dedicated to graphics, models with at least a 68020 processor were recommanded.
+Interestingly, the game had a "black&white" option in addition to the "16 colors" mode, and in this mode the game could even run on very old, black&white Macintosh computers.
 While the Amiga version ran in fullscreen mode, the Macintosh port was windowed.

 An Atari ST port was almost completed, but was never released.
 It was playable, but still had unresolved bugs, making it unstable.
-It ran only in 16 colors, and with no sounds.
+It ran only in 16 colors at 320x240 (scaling x1), and with no sounds.

 A Linux port was started, with graphics based on X11.

 At that time I also bought a licence to the MHC Modula-2 to Java compiler in order to start a Java port.

-However, at that time I also lost interest in the project, and this was the end of the "old" ChaosCastle years.
+However, at that time I lost interest in the project, and this was the end of the "old" ChaosCastle years.
 Only the Amiga and Macintosh versions were ever released.

 ### The void years - 2000 - 2024